vladgohn/Wacom-Driver-Slim-Installation/README.md

     hdiutil detach /Volumes/WacomTablet
     ```

+> **Note:** If you encounter an error stating that the package path is invalid, double-check that the `.pkg` file is located at `/Volumes/WacomTablet/Install Wacom Tablet.pkg`.
+The volume name may vary slightly in future driver versions, but the installation process remains the same.

 ---

 ## Post-Installation
 After installation, you may need to restart your computer.
-Once rebooted, you can connect your Wacom tablet and start using it right away.
+Once rebooted, connect your Wacom tablet.
+You should now be able to use it immediately.

 ## Support
-For any issues during installation or use, refer to the Wacom Support page for further assistance.
+For any issues during installation or use, refer to the [Wacom Support page](https://www.wacom.com/en/support) for further assistance.